The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 They differ from wood-burning stoves by having a raised grate with moving bars or a central riddling grate and ashpan.
 These allow for the removal of ash to maintain effective combustion conditions.

-When using other fuels it is wise to check that they comply with whatever clean air regulations are relevant in your area.
+When using other fuels always check that they comply with local clean air regulations.

-Unless you are only ever intending to burn wood we would recommend keeping your fuel options open by getting a multi-fuel burning stove.
+Unless you only intend to burn wood we recommend keeping your fuel options open by getting a multi-fuel burning stove.

 Installing Your Wood Burning Stove

-Install it badly and at best you will fill your room with acrid choking smoke, at worse you will burn your house down and may cause serious harm to the occupants, even death, so please don't be tempted by stories of how easy it is to DIY.
+Install it badly and at worse, you can burn your house down or cause serious harm to the occupants, even death, so treat stories of how easy it is to DIY with caution.

 If you lack the skills or expertise don't attempt it, if someone offers to install it for you and they are not registered as a competent person, you can check the register here, then don't hire them.

-We do not recommend amateur DIY fitting, If you are a competent builder or a seasoned DIY'er and you want to go ahead please download this official LABC (Local Authority Building Control) technical guide How to install wood burning stoves also familiarise yourself with 'Approved Document J - Combustion appliances and Fuel Storage systems',
+If you are a competent builder or a seasoned DIY'er and you want to go ahead please download this official LABC (Local Authority Building Control) technical guide How to install wood-burning stoves also familiarise yourself with 'Approved Document J - Combustion Appliances and Fuel Storage systems',

 If you do not use a HETAS engineer or are not registered with the Competent Person Scheme then you will have to notify your local authority before you commence work, submit a building notice or full plans application and pay a fee to have a Building Control Body come and inspect the work.